The Nest (2020 film)

-The Nest is a 2020 period drama film written, directed, and produced by Sean Durkin.
-It stars Jude Law, Carrie Coon, Charlie Shotwell, Oona Roche, and Adeel Akhtar.
-It had its world premiere at the Sundance Film Festival on January 26, 2020, and was released in the United States and Canada on September 18, 2020, by IFC Films and Elevation Pictures respectively.
+The Nest is a 2020 psychological drama film written, directed, and produced by Sean Durkin.
+The film stars Jude Law, Carrie Coon, Charlie Shotwell, Oona Roche, and Adeel Akhtar.

+The Nest had its world premiere at the Sundance Film Festival on January 26, 2020, and was released in the United States and Canada on September 18, 2020, by IFC Films and Elevation Pictures respectively.

 Plot

-In the 1980s, Englishman Rory O'Hara and his American wife, Allison, live a middle-class life in New York City with their children Ben and Sam.
-Ben is their child together.
-Sam is Allison's daughter from a previous relationship.
-Allison teaches horseback riding, while Rory is a trader.
-Believing his opportunities in the US are limited, Rory convinces Allison to relocate with him to Britain, where he plans to return to the firm of his former employer Arthur Davis.
-Despite Allison's initial misgivings, the family moves into a huge old mansion in Surrey.
-Rory convinces Allison she can start her own horse farm on the property, buying a horse named Richmond for her.
-Construction begins on a stable.
-Ben is enrolled in an expensive private school.
-Sam is enrolled in a state school.
-Rory takes Allison to high-class dinner parties with Arthur and his colleagues.
+In the late 1980s, Rory and Allison O'Hara live a middle-class life in New York City with their kids Samantha "Sam" and Benjamin "Ben", the former born from Allison's previous relationship.

+Allison teaches horseback riding, while Rory works as a trader.
+Believing his opportunities in the States are limited, Rory persuades Allison to relocate with him to London, where he plans to return to the firm of his former employer Arthur Davis.
+Despite Allison's initial misgivings, the family moves into a huge old mansion in Surrey where Rory persuades Allison to start a horse farm on the property and brings her horse, Richmond, over from the States.
+Construction begins on a stable while Ben and Sam are enrolled in separate schools.
+Rory later takes Allison to high-class dinner parties with Arthur and his colleagues.
 However, the family has some difficulty adjusting, as their secluded location and respective commutes make it difficult for the children to get to school on time.

 Several weeks later, construction abruptly stops on the stable.
 Learning that Rory never paid the builders, Allison discovers that his bank account is nearly empty.
 Rory promises he will have money soon, but Allison is forced to provide for the family by cutting into her hidden cash fund.
 Allison bristles at Rory's efforts to appear high-class while they remain nearly broke.
-At the office, Rory proposes that Arthur sell his company to a larger American firm looking for a London office.
+At work, Rory proposes that Arthur sell his company to a larger American firm looking for a London office.

 After brief consideration, Arthur refuses.
-At the house, Richmond collapses in pain and Allison is forced to go to a neighboring farmer, who puts the horse down.
-Rather than go home following Arthur's rejection, Rory pays a visit to his mother, telling her about his family.
-She shows no interest in them and accuses Rory of abandoning her.
-Rory returns home late and gets into an explosive argument with Allison over their financial woes and Rory's reckless, delusional behavior.
+Back at the mansion, Richmond collapses in pain and Allison is forced to go to a neighbouring farmer, who puts the horse down.
+Rather than go home following Arthur's rejection, Rory pays a visit to his mother, who shows no interest in his family and accuses Rory of abandoning her.
+Rory returns home late and gets into an argument with Allison over their financial woes and Rory's reckless, delusional behaviour.